dwjclark11/dwjclark11/README.md

 Hello my name is Dustin dwjclark11.
-I am interested in learning how to program.
+I am interested in becoming a fulltime software developer.
 I have been learning c++ for game development and
 I have also been taking courses to help me grow.
 I am currently a Controls Technician in the automation field and my goal is to become a full time programmer/software developer.

-So for I have a good understanding of:
+So far I have a good understanding of:
   - C/C++
   - Lua
-  - I am learning python
+  - Understand some JavaScript and Python learned from the CS50 course

 I am always open for learning and Ideas!